MIPT-Oulu/CTlab/README.md

 ## Notice

-The software has not been intended or certified as a medical device and, therefore, must not be used to guide any diagnostic or treatment decisions
+The software has not been intended or certified as a medical device and, therefore, must not be used to guide any diagnostic or treatment decisions.

 ## Future version